d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 Here $w_{\mathrm{area}}$ and $w_{\mathrm{age}}$
 are called *weights*, and $b$ is called a *bias*
 (or *offset* or *intercept*).
 The weights determine the influence of each feature on our prediction.
 The bias determines the value of the estimate when all features are zero.
-Even though we will never see any newly-built homes with zero area, we still need the bias, lest we limit the expressiveness of our model.
-For instance, the property value of a house is also determined by the land it is built on.
+Even though we will never see any newly-built homes with precisely zero area, we still need the bias because it allows us to express all linear functions of our features (versus restricting us to lines that pass through the origin).

-Given a dataset, our goal is to choose the weights $\mathbf{w}$ and the bias $b$ such that on average, the predictions made according to our model best fit the true prices observed in the data.
+Given a dataset, our goal is to choose the weights $\mathbf{w}$ and the bias $b$ that, on average, make our model's predictions fit the true prices observed in the data as closely as possible.
-Models whose output prediction is determined by the affine transformation of input features are *linear models*, where the affine transformation is specified by the chosen weights and bias.

-In disciplines where it is common to focus on datasets with just a few features, explicitly expressing models long-form like in :eqref:`eq_price-area` is common.
+In disciplines where it is common to focus on datasets with just a few features, explicitly expressing models long-form, as in :eqref:`eq_price-area`, is common.
-In machine learning, we usually work with high-dimensional datasets, so it is more convenient to employ more compact linear algebra notation.
+In machine learning, we usually work with high-dimensional datasets, where it's more convenient to employ compact linear algebra notation.
-When our inputs consist of $d$ features, we express our prediction $\hat{y}$ (in general the "hat" symbol denotes estimates) as
+When our inputs consist of $d$ features, we can assign each an index (between $1$ and $d$) and express our prediction $\hat{y}$
+(in general the "hat" symbol denotes an estimate) as

 $$\hat{y} = w_1  x_1 + ... + w_d  x_d + b.$$

-Collecting all features into a vector $\mathbf{x} \in \mathbb{R}^d$ and all weights into a vector $\mathbf{w} \in \mathbb{R}^d$, we can express our model compactly using a dot product:
+Collecting all features into a vector $\mathbf{x} \in \mathbb{R}^d$ and all weights into a vector $\mathbf{w} \in \mathbb{R}^d$, we can express our model compactly via the dot product between $\mathbf{w}$ and $\mathbf{x}$:

 $$\hat{y} = \mathbf{w}^\top \mathbf{x} + b.$$
 :eqlabel:`eq_linreg-y`

-In :eqref:`eq_linreg-y`, the vector $\mathbf{x}$ corresponds to features of a single data example.
+In :eqref:`eq_linreg-y`, the vector $\mathbf{x}$
+corresponds to the features of a single example.
 We will often find it convenient to refer to features of our entire dataset of $n$ examples via the *design matrix* $\mathbf{X} \in \mathbb{R}^{n \times d}$.
 Here, $\mathbf{X}$ contains one row for every example and one column for every feature.
 For a collection of features $\mathbf{X}$, the predictions $\hat{\mathbf{y}} \in \mathbb{R}^n$ can be expressed via the matrix-vector product: